-Federation President: Suppose you instigate a full scale war?
+Federation President: Suppose you precipitate a full-scale war?

-Colonel West: In that case, Mr. President, we can clean their chronometers.
+Colonel West: In that case, Mr. President, we can clean their choronometers.

 Captain Spock: Two months ago, a Federation starship monitored an explosion on the Klingon moon, Praxis.
-We believe it was the result of overmining and insufficient safety precautions.
-The moon's decimation means a deadly pollution of their ozone: They will have depleted their supply of oxygen in 50 Earth years.
-Due to the enormous size of their military budget the Klingons do not have the means to deal with this catastrophe.
+We believe it was the result of over-mining and insufficient safety precautions.
+The moon's decimation means a deadly contamination of their ozone layer.
+They will have depleted their supply of oxygen in approximately fifty Earth years.
+Due to their enormous military budget the Klingons do not have the resources to combat this catastrophe.
 Last month, at the behest of the Vulcan ambassador, I opened a dialogue with Gorkon, Klingon chancellor of the High Council.
 He proposes to begin negotiations at once.

 Admiral Cartwright: Negotiations for what?